 Highlight different people’s activities with a different colour so you can easily see how tasks are distributed.
 Creating an intentional morning routine for your kids will change their lives.

 Kids thrive in conditions where they have a set rhythm for their days.
 Psychologists all agree that routines benefit children greatly.
 Kids have a greater sense of stability and confidence when they operate within familiar routines.
 And this, in turn, contributes to their overall happiness.

 What your kids may not like is a change to their current routine.
-You see, whether you’ve known about it or not, your kids have been going through a routine.
-It may just not have been one that you intentionally planned.
+You see, whether you’ve known about it or not, your kids have been going through a routine as well.
+It may just not be one that you intentionally planned.
 But it’s there nonetheless.
 And the new routine you’re creating might be different from what they’re used to.

 Rewards also work great for kids young and old.
 If you need to, incentivise your kids with a reward they’ll enjoy if they complete their routine every morning in the week.
 Just make sure the reward happens upon completion.
 There’s nothing more soul-destroying than being promised an amazing whatever-it-is only to be told to wait until XYZ month.
 Rewards need to be near-instantaneous - especially if you'd like to make their new, and better, routines permanent!

 If you’ve been feeling like your days could use some extra productivity, create a new morning routine.
 Your future self will love you for it!

 Do you have a morning routine to your day?
 Do your mornings flow in an automatic breezy way?
 Or are you putting out fires as soon as you get up?
 If you'd like to refresh your morning routine, grab our workbook here and get started!

 I’m a huge stationery fan, homeschool mum, and a professional jazz singer who began creating lists and sheets years ago to keep my busy life organised.